Thinkful-Ed/starter-restaurant-reservation/README.md

 The Edit Reservation page allows you to edit the reservation you selected.

 ### Seat Reservation
-The Seat Reservation page allows you to assign a reservation to a particular table.
+The Seat Reservation page allows you to assign the reservation you selected to a particular table.

 ### Search
 The Search page allows you to search for a reservation by a partial or completey mobile number.